AI Content Pipelines: From Text Prompts to Images and Video

 Three connected skills forming a content pipeline

-Each skill is a simple wrapper around an API call with some processing logic.
-But composed together, they form a complete content pipeline.
+Each skill is a thin wrapper around an API call with some processing logic.
+Composed together, they form a complete content pipeline.

-The secret to effective AI skills is keeping context minimal while making capabilities discoverable.
-Here's the pattern:
+Good AI skills keep context minimal while making capabilities discoverable.
+The pattern:

 skills/